REST API

 The API returns standardized .glb or .png files for the 3D and 2D avatars, or JSON-encoded responses.
 Only default HTTP response codes are used.

-GLB is a compressed binary version of a (JSON-based) GLTF file and includes all of the elements that comprise a 3D avatar model, such as materials, meshes, node hierarchy, and cameras.
+is a compressed binary version of a (JSON-based) GLTF file and includes all of the elements that comprise a 3D avatar model, such as materials, meshes, node hierarchy, and cameras.
 GLB files are compact, represent complete scenes, and load fast.
-You can read more about GLB and glTF in the documentation.
+You can read more about GLB and glTF .

-Download a demo full-body avatar .glb and open it in any 3D viewer or app to see the details.
+Download a and open it in any 3D viewer or app to see the details.